The solana cli includes

 This has two effects, one is when the validator is booting with

-it will monitor the merkle root hash of the entire accounts state of other trusted nodes on gossip and if the hashes produce any mismatch,
+it will monitor the merkle root hash of the entire accounts state of other known nodes on gossip and if the hashes produce any mismatch,

 the validator will halt the node to prevent the validator from voting or processing potentially incorrect state values.
 At the moment, the slot that

 the validator publishes the hash on is tied to the snapshot interval.
-For the feature to be effective, all validators in the trusted
+For the feature to be effective, all validators in the known

 set should be set to the same snapshot interval value or multiples of the same.